CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 <2 - Not weapons.
 Those items may be pressed into service, but are unlikely to be better than fists.
 Plastic bottles, rocks, boots.

 2-5 - Tools not meant to strike and improvised weapons.
-Two-by-fours, pointy sticks, pipes, hammers.
+Planks, pointy sticks, pipes, hammers.

 6-11 - Dangerous tools or crude dedicated weapons.
 Golf clubs, two-by-swords, wooden spears, knife spears, hatchets, switchblades, tonfas, quarterstaves.